shermanburwell3/readme-generator/README.md

 2. Clone the code from this GitHub repository using your preferred method of cloning.

-3. in the root folder (with the file named "index.js") run "npm install"
+3. in the root folder (with the file named "index.js") run "npm install" in your preferred command line.

-4. Run the code with "node index.js"
+4. Run the code with "node index.js" in you preferred command line.

 ## Usage